philix07/bank-microservices/README.md

 The main goal of this project is to explore:

 - How microservices interact with each other
-- Centralized configuration management (Spring Cloud Config)
+- Creating centralized configuration management (Spring Cloud Config)
-- Service registry and service discovery (Eureka)
+- Managing service registry and service discovery (Eureka)
 - Understanding how load balancing works (OpenFeign via Spring Cloud Load Balancer)
 - Understanding how gateway works (Spring Cloud Gateway)
 - Understanding how to make microservices resilience (Resilience4j)